 Watch Diana Archer Mills and Dr. Jackie Mills explain the benefits of syncing your exercise with your cycle.

 As most women will know, your menstrual cycle starts on the first day of your period and ends when your next period begins.
 Usually, this is 28 days, but it can vary.
 Within your cycle, there are three phases:

 This is the time between the first day of your period and ovulation.

 This is halfway through your cycle when an egg is released from the ovary.

 The luteal phase

-This is the time between ovulation and before the start of menstruation, where your body prepares for a possible pregnancy.
+This is the time between ovulation and before the start of menstruation, when your body prepares for a possible pregnancy.

-At the beginning of your cycle, while you are menstruating, your menstrual hormones are low.
+At the beginning of your cycle, your menstrual hormones are low while you are menstruating.
 You may be dealing with symptoms like inflammation, pain and a good dose of lethargy.
 This is when you might want to be kind to yourself and train in a way that really nurtures your body and mind.
-A focus on recovery is often a good idea, as you want to avoid stresses which may trigger autoimmune responses.
-Nutritionally, make sure you get sufficient iron (as iron is lost when we lose blood) and choose meals with anti-inflammatory foods and antioxidants, such as salmon and green leafy or cruciferous vegetables.
-Slow-burning carbs like oats, legumes and pulses, and quality proteins can help here too.
+Focusing on recovery is often a good idea, as you want to avoid stresses that may trigger autoimmune responses.

 As the follicular phase progresses, estrogen starts to rise.
 This is when your energy levels may start to pick up and some find a higher pain tolerance.
 Some women find this can be the perfect time to train harder and push through high-intensity workouts and strength training.
 For some, strength training doesn’t only feel better in this phase, it might be even more effective because of the increased estrogen levels.